-The harms associated with the injection of illicit substances have recently been brought into focus with deaths involving fentanyl across Canada.
+The harms associated with the injection of substances have recently been brought into focus with deaths involving fentanyl across Canada.
 Considered the most potent and addictive painkiller on the market, between 2009 and 2014, some 655 deaths in Canada have been linked to fentanyl, including one involving injection.
+The crisis continues, as in 2020, an estimated 6,214 Canadians died from an opioid-related overdose.

 - The sharing of needles and other drug paraphernalia